finlab-python/finlab_crypto/README.md

 Version 0.2.2: not stable
 * improve syntax
-* add execution price for strategy
+* add execution price for the strategy

 Version 0.2.1
 * fix vectorbt version